kosirurska/iCARE/README.md

-# iCARE
+# iCARE Study Repository

-This repository contains iCARE study website information and infographics codes and materials.
-The files are primarily utilized internally, but data is free and available to anyone - you just need to request it.
+This repository contains most of the iCARE study website information and infographics codes and materials.
+The files are primarily utilized internally, but data is free and available to anyone - you just need to register your project and request it.

 To learn more about the study and how to access data, [click here](http://www.icarestudy.com/).